Hyperglycaemia

 Protein kinase C

-Activation of PKC results in numerous effects at a cellular level, and these in turn affect blood vessels characteristics, and blood flow.
+Activation of PKC results in numerous effects at a cellular level, and these in turn affect blood vessels characteristics, and blood flow:

-Increased matrix proteins (e.g. collagen, fibronectin)
+• Increased matrix proteins (e.g. collagen, fibronectin)

-Increased vasoactive mediators (e.g. endothelin)
+• Increased vasoactive mediators (e.g. endothelin)

-Thickening of basement membrane
+• Thickening of basement membrane

-Increased vascular permeability
+• Increased vascular permeability

-Alterations in blood flow
+• Reducing blood flow

 Since PKC activation is related to microvascular damage, there is potential for drugs that block the activation of PKC (‘PKC inhibitors’) in the reduction of microvascular complications.
 However… there are frequently two sides to a research question and in this case, it has been argued that inhibiting PKC may actually do more harm than good.
-As is often the case, ‘the jury is still out’ on this one.
+As is often the case, ‘the jury may still be out’ on this one.

 Macrovascular Damage

-High blood glucose levels also contribute to macrovascular damage in diabetes, leading to disease of the large blood vessels, and heart disease.
 More on these topics can be found in the sections, ‘Heart Disease‘ and ‘Feet and Legs‘.

 Genetics